 The Immigration Advice Service has offices all over the UK.

 The following are able to help you with your asylum claim:

-However, please note that our offices in Central London and Newcastle are unable to process asylum claims at this moment.
+However, please note that our offices in London and Newcastle are unable to process asylum claims at this moment.
 If you are in Central London or Newcastle, you may need to travel to your nearest office which is most likely to be in Hounslow (London) or Leeds (Newcastle).

 Once you have arrived at your nearest office with the appropriate documents, IAS can begin to process your claim.

 Our expert team of dedicated asylum lawyers are here to advise you every step of the way.
 We seek to maximise your chances of obtaining a positive outcome.
 Our caseworkers have a wealth of experience and knowledge in this area.